12 Voice Agent Platforms Compared: Vapi, Ultravox, Retell, & More

 Use Case Fit: Banking, insurance, telecom – where strict compliance, call reliability, and low jitter matter

-• Pro – $100/month: Includes unlimited concurrency, outbound call scheduler, 5 custom voices, 20 RAG corpora.
+• Pro – $100/month: Unlimited concurrency, outbound call scheduler, 5 custom voices, 20 RAG corpora.

 • Enterprise: Custom pricing with SLA, support, and tailored configurations.